meital1234/Gmail_Project/README.md

 - [Screenshots](#-screenshots)

 ## 📚 About
-This exercise is the third part of a multi-phase project building a full web-based Gmail-like mail system.
+This exercise is the third part of a multi-phase project building a Gmail-like mail system.
 In this part, we create a **Node.js + Express** web server using the **MVC architecture**, supporting **multi-threaded communication** with a backend C++ server (from Exercise 2).
-The API supports user authentication, mail management, labeling, blacklisting of URLs, and full CRUD operations.
+The REST API supports user authentication, mail management, label operations, and blacklist filtering.

 ### Key Features
 - 🔐 **User Management** - Registration, authentication with tokens (not validated yet at this stage)
-- 📧 **Mail Management** - Send, retrieve, update, delete, and search emails
+- 📧 **Mail System** - Send, retrieve, update, delete, and search emails
 - 🏷️ **Label Management** - Organize emails with custom labels
 - 🚫 **Blacklist Management** - URL filtering via Bloom Filter with persistence
 - 🏗️ **SOLID Principles** - Clean, maintainable architecture